nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 - `diff/imports.html`
 - `diff/elements/.html`

 The `nuxeo-diff-page` stamps `nuxeo-diff`, which can be parameterized. `nuxeo-diff` exposes several customization properties, including the headers, enrichers and schemas used to fetch the documents.
-The headers property can be used to determined whether documents are fetched with or without resolved entities.
+The headers property can be used to determine whether documents are fetched with or without resolved entities.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24785](https://jira.nuxeo.com/browse/NXP-24785)